oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-gravatar-for-your-profile-pictures/rule.md

 ---

-To keep profile management simple and make it easier for users to have a consistent experience across applications, you should use [Gravatar](https&#58;//en.gravatar.com/) for showing profile images in your application.
+​To keep profile management simple and make it easier for users to have a consistent experience across applications, you should use [Gravatar](https&#58;//en.gravatar.com/) for showing profile images in your application.

 *Your Gravatar is an image that follows you from site to site appearing beside your name when you do things like comment or post on a blog.*